dishaa123/N05_CoreJava/README.md

-this is core java repository
+this is core java repository..